juxt/yada/dev/resources/user-manual.md

 to data-sources and other activities which may be _I/O-bound_.
 This means the thread handling the request has to block, waiting on the data to arrive from the IO system.

-For heavily loaded or high-throughput web APIs, this is an inefficient use of precious resources.
-In recent years, this problem has been addressed by using a asynchronous I/O. The request thread is able to make a request for data via I/O, and then is free to carry out further work (such as processing another web request).
-When the data requested arrives on the I/O channel, another thread carries on when the original thread left off.
+For heavily loaded or high-throughput web APIs, this is an inefficient use of resources.
+Today, this problem is addressed by asynchronous I/O programming modesl.
+The request thread is able to make a request for data via I/O, and then is free to carry out further work (such as processing another web request).
+When the data requested arrives on the I/O channel, a potentially different thread carries on processing the original request.

 As a developer, yada gives you fine-grained control over when to use a synchronous programming model and when to use an asynchronous one.

 #### Deferred values